arebee/MarkDownTest/samples/2/6/3/3_The Logging Handler.markdown

 + **CallTime **

 > ![](../../../images/note.gif)Note:
 > The values of parameters passed to the target member are available through the **ExtendedProperties** property of the **LogEntry** base class, which returns a populated **Dictionary** instance.
 You can optimize performance by configuring the properties the handler will collect information for and populate.
 Be aware that, because the properties in the preceding list are not available in the standard **LogEntry** class in the Logging Application Block, the default formatter templates will not display their values.
-You can use the **{property}** formatter token in the Log Formatter template to display these valuesâ€”for example, **{property(TypeName)}**.
+You can use the **{property}** formatter token in the Log Formatter template to display these values—for example, **{property(TypeName)}**.

 + It sends the **TraceLogEntry** to the Logging Application Block before, after, or both before and after the method call, depending on the configuration settings.